MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ## Understand the potential risk when you manage your keys

 As with any business critical application, personnel within your organization who have administrative-level access must be trusted.
 Before you use the key management feature, you should understand the risk when you manage your database encryption keys.
-It is conceivable that a malicious administrator (a person who is granted or has gained administrator-level access with intent to harm an organization's security or business processes) working within your organization might use the manage keys feature to create a key and use it to lock your environments in the tenant.
+It's conceivable that a malicious administrator (a person who is granted or has gained administrator-level access with intent to harm an organization's security or business processes) working within your organization might use the manage keys feature to create a key and use it to lock your environments in the tenant.

 Consider the following sequence of events.

 The malicious key vault administrator creates a key and an enterprise policy on the Azure portal.
 The Azure Key Vault administrator goes to Power Platform admin center, and add environment(s) to the enterprise policy.
 The malicious administrator then returns to the Azure portal and revokes key access to the enterprise policy thus locking all the environments.
-This causes business interruptions as all the environments become inaccessible, and if this event is not resolved, i.e. the key access restored, the environment data can be potentially lost.
+This causes business interruptions as all the environments become inaccessible, and if this event isn't resolved, that is, the key access restored, the environment data can be potentially lost.

 > [!Note]
 > - Azure Key Vault has built-in safeguard to assist in restoring the key and it is required to have the **Soft Delete** and **Purge protection** Key Vault settings  enabled.
 Another safeguard to be considered is to make sure that there is separation of duty where the Azure Key Vault administrator is not granted access to the Power Platform admin center.